amdean/motion-notify/README.md

 - Set Owner Of Date Folders to be the real owner and not the service user
 - remove need for folder_name by searching for folder id
 - update datefolder search to include root folder as parent
+- Add option to put Video and Pics in seperate folders